OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     ring-size: 200000
     # Uncomment the following if you are using hardware XDP with
     # a card like Netronome
-    # no-percpu-hash: yes
+    # use-percpu-hash: no

 XDP bypass is compatible with AF_PACKET IPS mode.
-Packets from bypassed flows will be send directly from one card to the second card without going by the kernel network stack.
+Packets from bypassed flows will be send directly from one card to the second card without going by the ker nel network stack.

-If you are using hardware XDP offload you may have to use the ``no-percpu-hash`` function and build and install the XDP filter file after setting ``USE_PERCPU_HASH`` to 0.
+If you are using hardware XDP offload you may have to set ``use-percpu-hash`` to false and build and install the XDP filter file after setting ``USE_PERCPU_HASH`` to 0.

 Intel NIC setup